boneswap-fi/art/README.md

-# art
+# Art

-Public branding assets for BoneSwap products
+This repository contains branding assets for BoneSwap.